 - Managing constant updates

-The fine print with list-based retargeting is that updating your data regularly is very important, especially as you expand your database with new people.
+When it comes to list-based retargeting, updating your data regularly is very important, especially as you expand your database with new people.
 These updates might be once a week, once a month, or once a year.

 Facebook is pretty effective at matching data from your spreadsheet to a user profile, but not entirely.

-Match rates on a list-based retargeting campaign can vary anywhere from between seventy to eighty percent on the high end, to twenty to thirty percent on the low end.
+Match rates on a list-based retargeting campaign can vary anywhere from between 70 to 80 percent on the high end, to 20 to 30 percent on the low end.
 Average results will be right in the middle, around 50 percent.